← Back Published on

 Like once, the little one with his little head.

-A thousand twilit evenings spent between us three.
+A thousand twilit evenings spent between us three:

 First bright and white, now dark and black and black and always black and binding.

-The sun still sets shining with each new day finding
+With each new day finding

-That half-remembered truth once more unveiled in the soot.
+Once more unveiled in the soot.

 It sits amidst the dew so fresh and new

-Upon a yellow rose’s ashen roots
+Upon a yellow rose’s ashen roots,

 Which grew and grew aside his tomb.